|

 requires well-drained soil; drought-tolerant |

-Forms a mound of fine-textured aromatic leaves, with yellow daisy flowers arriving in summer and continuing through late fall.
+Forms a mound of fine-textured aromatic leaves on brittle branches, with yellow daisy flowers arriving in summer and continuing through late fall.
 Evergreen in mild winters.
 Shear back to maintain compact form.
 Native to Texas.

 |